 It was a gripping expose.

-I was very angry: even if Yasser Arafat was onboard, that was a commercial flight, for Pete’s sake!
-They were going to blow pilots, crew; innocent passengers to blazes on account of one man?
+I was filled with righteous indignation.
+Even if Yasser Arafat was onboard, that was a commercial flight, for Pete’s sake!
+They were going to shot down pilots, crew and children on account of one man?
+Not cool, Israel.
+Not cool.

 Well, turned out Ariel Sharon didn’t give a hoot.